lsa-mis/mappingjewishcultures/index.markdown

 permalink: /
 ---
 <div class="about-section">
-      <p class='section-description'>This project encourages you to examine the confluence between cafés, the urban environment, and the creativity of multilingual Jewish communities.
+      <p class='section-description-index'>This project encourages you to examine the confluence between cafés, the urban environment, and the creativity of multilingual Jewish communities.
 The mapping and digital storytelling tools you will find here are based on extensive research done for Prof. Shachar Pinsker’s book <a href='https://nyupress.org/9781479874385/a-rich-brew/' class='book-title-link' id='title-link' target='blank'>A Rich Brew: How Cafés Created Modern Jewish Culture</a> (NYU Press, 2018).
 Consider this site a companion resource, or a standalone project for you to experience.
       </p>
 </div>